Joseph Scharnak concentrates his practice representing condominium, homeowner (HOA), and townhome community associations.

 Joseph frequently speaks at industry conferences and strives to provide ongoing education and support to association board members and property managers.
-He is a regular contributor to Community Association Institute (CAI) Illinois events and newsletters.
+He has been a presenter at Community Association Institute (CAI) Illinois events and contributed to newsletters.
 Joseph is also an active supporter of the John Marshall Law School Real Estate Law Program.

 Chicago Bar Association, Condo Law Sub-Committee